OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * 27002 control 8.2 Privileged access rights.
 Gap: good coverage with the particularity that privileges assigned to autonomous model decisions need to be assigned with the risk of unwanted model behaviour in mind.
   * [OpenCRE on least privilege](https://www.opencre.org/cre/368-633) Gap: idem

 * AITRANSPARENCY.
-By being transparent to users regarding how the model works, how it has been trained, and the general expected accuracy and reliability of the AI system's output, people can adjust their reliance accordingly.
+By being transparent to users regarding how the model roughly works, how it has been trained, and the general expected accuracy and reliability of the AI system's output, people can adjust their reliance accordingly.
 The most simple form of this is to inform users that an AI model is involved.
 See the DISCRETE control for the balance between being transparent and being discrete about the model.
+Transparency here is about providing abstract information regarding the model and is therefore something else than *explainability*.

    Links to standards:
+  * ISO/IEC 42001 B.7.2 describes data management to support transparency.
+Gap: minimal coverage as it only covers the data mnanagement part.
   * TODOGROUP: Mentioned anywhere in our scope? (maybe in privacy standards?)

 * CONTINUOUSVALIDATION.
 By frequently testing the behaviour of the model against an appropriate test set, sudden changes caused by a permanent attack (e.g. data poisoning, model poisoning) can be detected.